laquereric/rails-template/README.md

 # Rails Template

-Rails 7.1 application template that includes TailwindCSS, Stimulus and Vite.
+Rails 8.0 application template that includes TailwindCSS, Stimulus and Vite.

+A variant with minimal magic link authentication is available on the [`features/user-authentication`](https://github.com/grascovit/rails-template/tree/features/user-authentication) branch.
+To get started, follow the instructions in `README.md`.

 ### Instructions